fernandosantoshs/tasks-api/README.md

 # tasks-api

-CRUD tasks API with no external libraries
+CRUD tasks API only with node's native libraries